ronaldoussoren/pyobjc/docs/apinotes/CoreFoundation.rst

 ................

-* The ``context`` argument for ``CFFileDescriptorCreate`` is a python object, the ``CFFileDescriptorContext`` is automaticly added by the bridge.
+* The ``context`` argument for ``CFFileDescriptorCreate`` is a python object, the ``CFFileDescriptorContext`` is automatically added by the bridge.

 * The ``CFFileDescriptorGetContext`` results the python object that was used in ``CFFileDescriptorContext``, not a ``CFFileDescriptorContext``